Established in 2017, our emergency relief fund has distributed more than $9.1 million to individuals in the food and beverage industry in crisis.

 We fund people in the food and beverage industry in crisis: restaurant and bar workers (front and back of house), baristas, sommeliers, farmers, ranchers, winemakers, distillers, brewers, and anyone in the “food chain.”

-To qualify for emergency relief funding you must have worked in the food and beverage industry for a minimum of 6 months and an average of 30 hours per week minimum (prior to COVID).
+To qualify for emergency relief funding, you must be currently working a minimum of 30 hours per week in the food and beverage industry.
 Every applicant must show proof of such employment, so please have paycheck stubs and/or W2s available.
 Unfortunately, we are unable to make any exceptions.

 Examples of need include medical bills, a car accident, weather catastrophes, family support assistance, and mental health needs.

 - Please use the description area within the application to explain your individual crisis in as much detail as possible.

 - Case managers are assigned to cases based on the urgency of the crisis and not on a first-come-first-served basis.
 For instance, life-and-death cases are prioritized over car payment requests.